khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 ## OpenCTI
-Like many other integrations that we have, we have an [Analyzer](https://intelx.readthedocs.io/en/latest/Usage.html#analyzers) and a [Connector](https://intelx.readthedocs.io/en/latest/Usage.html#connectors) for the [OpenCTI]([OpenCTI](https://github.com/OpenCTI-Platform/opencti)) platform.
+Like many other integrations that we have, we have an [Analyzer](https://threatmatrix.readthedocs.io/en/latest/Usage.html#analyzers) and a [Connector](https://threatmatrix.readthedocs.io/en/latest/Usage.html#connectors) for the [OpenCTI]([OpenCTI](https://github.com/OpenCTI-Platform/opencti)) platform.

 This allows the users to leverage these 2 popular open source projects and frameworks together.

 So why we have a section here?
 This is because there are various compatibility problems with the [official PyCTI library](https://github.com/OpenCTI-Platform/client-python/).

-We found out (see issues in [IntelX](https://github.com/khulnasoft/IntelX/issues/1730) and [PyCTI](https://github.com/OpenCTI-Platform/client-python/issues/287)) that, most of the times, it is required that the OpenCTI version of the server you are using and the pycti version installed in IntelX **must** match perfectly.
+We found out (see issues in [ThreatMatrix](https://github.com/khulnasoft/ThreatMatrix/issues/1730) and [PyCTI](https://github.com/OpenCTI-Platform/client-python/issues/287)) that, most of the times, it is required that the OpenCTI version of the server you are using and the pycti version installed in ThreatMatrix **must** match perfectly.

-Because of that, we decided to provide to the users the chance to customize the version of PyCTI installed in IntelX based on the OpenCTI version that they are using.
+Because of that, we decided to provide to the users the chance to customize the version of PyCTI installed in ThreatMatrix based on the OpenCTI version that they are using.

 To do that, you would need to leverage the option `--pycti-version` provided by the `./start` helper:
 * check the default version that would be installed by checking the description of the option `--pycti-version` with `./start -h`
-* if the default version is different from your OpenCTI server version, you need to rebuild the IntelX Image with `./start test build --pycti-version <your_version>`
+* if the default version is different from your OpenCTI server version, you need to rebuild the ThreatMatrix Image with `./start test build --pycti-version <your_version>`
 * then restart the project `./start test up -- --build`
 * enjoy